Beijing: Islam

 Beijing has about 70 mosques recognized by the Islamic Association of China, whose headquarters are located next to the Niujie Mosque, the oldest mosque in the city.
 The Niujie Mosque was founded in 996 during the Liao dynasty and is frequently visited by Muslim dignitaries.
-The Chinese Muslim community reportedly celebrated Ramadan and made Eid prayers at the mosque on 2021.
+The Chinese Muslim community reportedly celebrated Ramadan and made Eid prayers at the mosque in 2021.

 The largest mosque in Beijing is ChangYing mosque, located in ChaoYang district, with an area of 8,400 square meters.

 Other notable mosques in the old city include the Dongsi Mosque, founded in 1346; the Huashi Mosque, founded in 1415; Nan Douya Mosque, near Chaoyangmen; Jinshifang Street Mosque, in Xicheng District; and the Dongzhimen Mosque.
 There are large mosques in outlying Muslim communities in Haidian, Madian, Tongzhou, Changping, Changying, Shijingshan and Miyun.
 The China Islamic Institute is located in the Niujie neighborhood in Xicheng District.

 Christianity

 Catholicism

 In 1289, John of Montecorvino came to Beijing as a Franciscan missionary with the order from the Pope.
 After meeting and receiving the support of Kublai Khan in 1293, he built the first Catholic church in Beijing in 1305.
 The Chinese Patriotic Catholic Association (CPCA), based in Houhai is the government oversight body for Catholics in mainland China.
 Notable Catholic churches in Beijing include: